 And the more parts of the web to which we are able to connect ourselves--to hook into--the more we will understand what being a human means.

-If the interconnectedness of human pursuits is one great principle of humanities studies, another is the meaning to each person of being human.
-Being human means that all individuals and the cultures in which they exist experience a rise in personal and cultural improvement as they gradually improve their basics of life.
-As a person--and a culture gradually develop more than enough food to eat, better health, more clean water, safer places to sleep and live, and enough trade to allow extra personal time each day.
+If the interconnectedness of human pursuits is one great principle of humanities studies, another is the meaning to each person of "being human."
+Being human means, simply, that all individuals and the cultures in which they exist experience a rise in personal and cultural improvement as they gradually improve their basics of life.
+As a person--and as a culture through history--people gradually develop more than enough food to eat, better health, more clean water, safer places to sleep and live, and enough trade to allow extra personal time each day.
 And as people develop more personal time, they seek greater learning, more entertainment, and more self-discovery.
-This is why there are remarkable similarities, sometimes, among early civilizations and peoples throughout the world and our own times on the other hand: some civilizations had more personal time.
-It is why those who were rich--usually rulers--in older times had households, habits, and learning similar to those of our middle classes today.
+This is why there are remarkable similarities, sometimes, among early civilizations and their people throughout the world on the one hand, and our own times on the other hand: some civilizations had more personal time.
+It is why, especially, those who were rich--usually rulers--in older times had households, habits, and learning similar to those of our middle classes today.
 As people rise above their basic needs, so does their culture.

-There is, in fact, evidence of many modern cultural achievements from earlier, sometimes even ancient times.
-We have evidence that modern human beings probably began thinking, feeling, and living at least 40,000 years ago, perhaps tens of thousands of years earlier, the babies of which, had they been nurtured in the womb and then born into our own times, would be just as modern and intelligent as we are.
+There is, in fact, evidence of many modern cultural achievements from earlier times, sometimes even from ancient times.
+We have evidence that modern human beings probably began thinking, feeling, and living with modern brains at least 40,000 years ago, perhaps tens of thousands of years earlier: if their babies had been nurtured in the womb in our own times and then born into our times, these babies would be just as modern and intelligent as we are.
 Some of the greatest literatures the world has known were developed originally in writing three and four thousand years ago, and even earlier than that by hundreds or thousands of years from oral storytelling: a tradition of storytellers passing down memorized stories through each generation long before writing existed.
 The same is true for ancient forms of music, religions, and psychology, and even political and cultural ways of being that still are used in the world today.

-Modern historians can point to a belief in a single God above all others--to older versions of monotheism--in a number of cultures throughout the world over many thousands of years.
-They also are able to show that democracies have existed in various smaller communities, in city states, and even in countries at different times in the past several thousand years.
+Modern historians can, for example, point to a belief in a single God above all other gods--that is, to older forms of monotheism--in a number of cultures throughout the world over many thousands of years.
+Historians also are able to show that democracies have existed in various smaller communities, in city states, and even in countries at different times in the past several thousand years.
 This likely was true in some communities especially in very ancient times when villages and towns were organized more by matriarchal control with direct democratic decisions made by most adults.

-In science and technology, some commonalties between modern, medieval, and ancient peoples also exist.
-Modern researchers have examples of what might have been a mechanical clock from ancient Greece.
+Other advanced STEM examples from ancient times include financing and mathematics.
 Many highly accurate financial accounting systems exist from around the world thousands of years ago on tablets (and in fact accounting tablets are among the very earliest preserved forms of writing).
-Even a possible high-level mathematical table of trigonometry exists, which was three thousand years ahead of its time.
+Even a possible high-level mathematical table of trigonometry exists, three thousand years ahead of our time.
 Much of Rome and its outlying cities had clean running water, ancient Hindu and Egyptian scrolls show widely traveled traders and scholars, and similar mythologies and physical symbols suggest more contact between ancient civilizations than we once thought was possible.
 In medieval times, the study of mathematics reached its height in Muslim parts of Spain and North Africa, equaled only in our modern times; and in medieval religious orders throughout the world, ancient manuscripts, both religious and nonreligious, were saved and copied for centuries, only to be rediscovered during the renaissance or later.

-Our modern cultures have been able to gather and make use of all these many centuries of innovations in thought and the arts, sustain them, and continue to grow with them in a way unprecedented in written history.
-However, many of our modern elements of culture came from older, even sometimes ancient cultures.
-And the individuals who lived in many of these older times and places were as intelligent, sensitive, and driven by curiosity as are we.
+In addition, our modern cultures have been able to gather and make use of all these many centuries of innovations in thought and the arts, sustain them, and continue to grow with them throughout history.
+In fact, many of our modern elements of culture came from older, sometimes even ancient cultures.
+And the individuals who lived in many of those older times and places were as intelligent, sensitive, and driven by curiosity as are we.

 We can almost imagine this question as a central core or fire inside every human being, motivating him or her to strive, to learn, to discover.
 And when enough of these individuals strive together, their entire culture is lifted up, whether for a moment in history or a thousand years.